DR & AJU

-DR & AJU Law Group LLC is a Korea-based international law firm headquartered in Seoul.
+D&A LLC is a Korea-based international law firm headquartered in Seoul.
 Since the 2009 merger of Daeryook (DR) and AJU, the firm has expanded to over 220 attorneys and is now among the top ten firms in Korea.

 History

 Daeryook International Law Firm

 The Kim Dae-Hui Law Office opened in 1992, and after former prosecutor Hahm Seung-Hui joined in 1994, the founding partners changed the name to “Hahm & Kim.”
 It was renamed Daeryook Law Group in 1996 and had expanded to several international branches by 2002.
 The firm focused on the emerging CRC (Corporate Restructuring Company) field and REITs, a survival strategy born from the 1997 Asian financial crisis.
 The firm also successfully pursued a case brought against the U.S. government in U.S. court on behalf of the victims of the 1997 Korean Air Flight 801 crash in Guam.

 AJU International Law Group

 Kim Jin-Han founded AJU law office in 1993 and established AJU International Law Group in 1994.
 Following the 1997 Asian financial crisis, the firm was appointed bankruptcy trustee for many major cases.
 AJU had expanded to multiple practice areas and added branch offices in Mongolia, Vietnam, Cambodia, UAE, Austria by 2007.